 Transit: Metro Zocalo or Turibus

 *Allow a bare minimum of half a day just to wander through the park and enjoy the green areas, gardens, monuments and stands.
-Add on more time if visiting the museums.
+The Museum of Anthropology will take up at least 2-3 hours.

 Museo Anthropologia is known as one of the world’s greatest museums.
-Open Tues-Sun 9am-7pm $60 pesos but free on Sun.
+Open Tues-Sun 9 am-7 pm at 64 pesos entrance but free on Sun.

-- Museo Nacional de Historia is house in a castle built in 1785.
-Open Tues-Sun 9am-5pm $60 pesos but free on Sun.
+Museo Nacional de Historia is housed in a castle built in 1785.
+Open Tues-Sun 9 am-5 pm Cost: 63 pesos but free on Sun.

 The Zoo was a really pleasant surprise for us as it was quite big and nicely maintained and was absolutely free!